No products in the cart.

-“There’s music and moving lights and large crowds and it’s just difficult to maneuver anywhere,” stated Carol Kaufman-Scarborough, a professor of marketing at the Rutgers School of Business-Camden.
+“There's music and moving lights and large crowds and it's just difficult to maneuver anywhere," stated Carol Kaufman-Scarborough, a professor of marketing at the Rutgers School of Business-Camden.
+All of these variants combined make it tough for any person.

 Kaufman-Scarborough stated, "Many of the problems these shoppers face are unintended.
 Store design choices can seem like good practice, but in reality, there are problems with aisle width and display height.
 Overcrowding reduces access, comfort and mobility."